-We are interested in Govan because it is part of the community regeneration programme currently taking place in Glasgow.
-This may involve both internal and external improvements to people's homes and attempts to support communities with improved services and amenities.
-These activities provide an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhood.
+We are interested in Govan because it is part of the community regeneration programme taking place in Glasgow.
+This has involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
+These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhood.

 If you've been involved in one of our surveys you can find additional information about your participation here.

 We have conducted four surveys in Govan to date: in 2006 in which 134 residents were interviewed; 2008 in which 111 residents were interviewed; 2011 in which 127 residents were interviewed; and 2015 in which 149 residents were interviewed.
 In total, 521 interviews took place.